Oom Yung Doe: Acupressure and herbal equipment

 Herbal formulas and acupressure points are an essential part of Oom Yung Doe practice.
 Herbal formulas used by practitioners are said to improve circulation and remove toxins from the body, and some movements taught within the school are designed to stimulate internal pressure points (similar to acupuncture).

-Some critics have contended that the herbal equipment used in Oom Yung Doe represents little more than an additional revenue stream for the school.
-During an investigation for a news program, Steve Given and Allen Sayigh (respectively the dean of the School of Oriental Medicine and manager of the Chinese Herb Dispensary at Bastyr University) examined a set of dry herbal equipment sold for fifty dollars and concluded that "The entire bag couldn't be worth more than a couple dollars."
+Critics have questioned the value of herbal products sold by Oom Yung Doe.
+In a television news investigation, Steve Given and Allen Sayigh examined a bag of dried herbal materials sold for fifty dollars and estimated that its contents were worth only a few dollars."

 Medical benefits

 Oom Yung Doe has been represented as a way to build health and longevity; students and instructors report increased physical health as a major benefit of Oom Yung Doe practice.
 Students report benefits such as strength, flexibility, increased energy level, and a general sense of well-being, as well as improvements in conditions such as asthma and diabetes.
 One study published in the Journal of Asian Martial Arts found that students practicing qi gong techniques taught within the school had significantly better lung capacity than the general population (20-25% greater for students 35 years and younger, and 30-45% greater for older students).

 The school also teaches techniques designed to repair damage to the body.
 A retrospective study of 58 patients with herniated disks who had been treated by the school indicated significant improvement:

 After 120 days, 90% of the patients had been completely free of back pain for 2 weeks; another 4% of patients had partial relief.
 These patients all had complete resolution of pain after 140-160 days of therapy.

 All patients who had taken leave from work were able to return.

+Some studies and news reports have described health-related benefits associated with breathing exercises and movement training taught within the school, including increased lung capacity and improvement in certain chronic conditions. and there have also been several news reports publicizing some of the benefits described by the students.